Quantum limits of superresolution in a noisy environment

-As a remark, we compare the quantum Fisher information in Eq.~\eqref{qfi} with the one obtained in Ref.~\cite{lupo2020-2} where the same type of noise was considered in the imaging process with two incoherent thermal sources.
-The discrepancy of the expression is ascribed by the fact that the noise model used in Ref.~\cite{lupo2020-2} assumes that noise occurs only on the modes $\hat{a}_\pm$ whereas our noise model assumes the same amount of noise on $\hat{b}_\pm$ modes.
-Nevertheless, the previous result has also revealed that the quantum Fisher information vanishes as $s\to0$ because the rank of the quantum state does not change around $s=0$ in the first order of $s$ even if we assume $N_n=0$ for $\hat{b}_\pm$ modes.
+As a remark, we compare the QFI in Eq.~\eqref{qfi} with the one obtained in Ref.~\cite{lupo2020subwavelength} where the same type of noise was studied in the imaging process.
+The discrepancy of the expression is present because the noise model of Ref.~\cite{lupo2020subwavelength} assumes that noise occurs only on the modes $\hat{a}_\pm$ whereas our noise model assumes the same amount of noise on $\hat{b}_\pm$ modes.
+Nevertheless, the previous result has also revealed that the QFI vanishes as $s\to0$ because the rank of the quantum state does not change around $s=0$ in the first order of $s$ even if we assume $N_n=0$ for $\hat{b}_\pm$ modes.

-\emph{Noisy detectors.---} As pointed out in Ref.~\cite{lupo2020-2}, the above thermal noise model might not be appropriate to consider the effect of dark count because quantum Fisher information is a measurement-independent quantity while dark count is a feature of the measurement device.
-In order to analyze the effect of dark count, we employ classical Fisher information, the inverse of which gives a lower bound of estimation error for a given measurement apparatus, $\Delta^2\theta \geq 1/MF(\theta)$ \cite{rao1945, cramer1946}.
-By introducing the following proposition, we show that dark count makes the classical Fisher information converge to zero in the same condition of the proposition 1. \begin{proposition} Consider a quantum state that satisfies $\partial_s\hat{\rho}\approx it\hat{\sigma}$ for small $t$ with a time-independent Hermitian operator $\hat{\sigma}$ and a positive-operator-valued-measurement (POVM) $\{\hat{\Pi}_k\}_{k\in K}$ with $\hat{\Pi}_k\geq 0$ and $\sum_{k \in K}\hat{\Pi}_k=\mathbb{1}$.
+\emph{Noisy detectors.---} As pointed out in Ref.~\cite{lupo2020subwavelength}, analyzing QFI might not be appropriate for considering the effect of dark counts because QFI is a measurement-independent quantity while dark counts are a feature of the measurement device.
+To analyze the impact of dark counts, we employ CFI $F(\theta)$ for an unknown parameter $\theta$, the inverse of which gives a lower bound of estimation error for a given measurement apparatus $\Delta^2\theta \geq 1/MF(\theta)$ \cite{rao1992information, kay1993fundamentals, cramer1999mathematical, van2004detection}.
+By introducing the following proposition, we show that excitation noise on detectors makes the CFI vanish. \begin{proposition} Consider a quantum state that satisfies $\partial_\theta\hat{\rho}\approx \theta\hat{\sigma}$ for small $\theta$ with a Hermitian operator $\hat{\sigma}$ and a positive-operator-valued-measurement (POVM) $\{\hat{\Pi}_k\}_{k\in K}$ satisfying $\hat{\Pi}_k\geq 0$, $\sum_{k \in K}\hat{\Pi}_k=\mathbb{1}$.
 Here, $K$ is an index set of measurement outcomes.
-If the support of $p_k=\text{Tr}[\hat{\rho}(t)\hat{\Pi}_k]$, $\{k\in K|p_k>0\}$, does not change as $t\to0$, the classical Fisher information converges to zero as $t\to0$. \end{proposition} \begin{proof} Let us recall that the classical Fisher information of probability distribution $\{p_k\}$ is given by \cite{rao1992information, kay1993fundamentals, cramer1999mathematical, van2004detection}
+If the support of the probability distribution $p_k=\text{Tr}[\hat{\rho}(\theta)\hat{\Pi}_k]$, $\{k\in K|p_k>0\}$ does not change as $\theta\to0$, the CFI converges to zero as $\theta\to0$. \end{proposition} \begin{proof} Recall that the CFI of probability distribution $\{p_k\}$ is given by \cite{rao1992information, kay1993fundamentals, cramer1999mathematical, van2004detection}

-The probability of obtaining outcome $k$ by measuring a quantum state $\hat{\rho}(t)$ with POVM $\{\hat{\Pi}_k\}_{k\in K}$ and its derivative with respect to $t$ are given by
+The probability of obtaining outcome $k$ by measuring a quantum state $\hat{\rho}(\theta)$ with POVM $\{\hat{\Pi}_k\}_{k\in K}$ and its derivative with respect to $\theta$ are given by